 Getting Legal Help from a Vermont Elder Law and Estate Planning Attorney

-Unsworth LaPlante, PLC is proud to serve clients throughout the state of Vermont and to provide them with help making plans for their future.
+Unsworth LaPlante, PLLC is proud to serve clients throughout the state of Vermont and to provide them with help making plans for their future.
 Whether your goal is incapacity planning, Medicaid planning, legacy plan, or estate planning, our legal team has the experience, commitment, and ability to help you make effective use of Vermont’s laws.

 We know you have bright goals for your future and your family, and we will help you to prepare to meet those goals while planning ahead to provide protection in case of tragedy.
-To learn more about the many ways in which Unsworth LaPlante, PLC serves clients in Vermont, give us a call at (802) 879-7133 or contact us online today.
+To learn more about the many ways in which Unsworth LaPlante, PLLC serves clients in Vermont, give us a call at (802) 879-7133 or contact us online today.